Measured asymptotic expanders and rigidity for Roe algebras: Abstract

 \section{Abstract}

-Our main result about rigidity of Roe algebras is the following: if $X$ and $Y$ are metric spaces with bounded geometry such that their Roe algebras are $*$-isomorphic, then $X$ and $Y$ are coarsely equivalent provided that either $X$ or $Y$ contains no sparse subspaces consisting of ghostly measured asymptotic expanders.
-To the best of our knowledge, this greatly generalises all previously existing results on rigidity.

-Consequently, we show that the rigidity holds for all bounded geometry spaces which coarsely embed into some $L^p$-space for $p\in [1,\infty)$.
-Moreover, we also verify the rigidity for the box spaces constructed by Arzhantseva-Tessera and Delabie-Khukhro even though they do \emph{not} coarsely embed into any $L^p$-space.
+In this paper, we give a new geometric condition in terms of measured asymptotic expanders to ensure rigidity of Roe algebras.
+Consequently, we obtain the rigidity for all bounded geometry spaces which coarsely embed into some $L^p$-space for $p\in [1,\infty)$.
+Moreover, we also verify rigidity for the box spaces constructed by Arzhantseva-Tessera and Delabie-Khukhro even though they do \emph{not} coarsely embed into any $L^p$-space.

-The key step towards our proof for the rigidity is to show that a block-rank-one (ghost) projection on a sparse space $X$ belongs to the Roe algebra $C^*(X)$ if and only if $X$ consists of (ghostly) measured asymptotic expanders.
-As a by-product, we also deduce that ghostly measured asymptotic expanders are new sources of counterexamples to the so-called coarse Baum-Connes conjecture.
+The key step in our proof of rigidity is showing that a block-rank-one (ghost) projection on a sparse space $X$ belongs to the Roe algebra $C^*(X)$ if and only if $X$ consists of (ghostly) measured asymptotic expanders.
+As a by-product, we also deduce that ghostly measured asymptotic expanders are new sources of counterexamples to the coarse Baum-Connes conjecture.

 \parskip 4pt

 \textit{Mathematics Subject Classification} (2020): 46H35, 20F65, 05C81.
 Secondary: 19K56.\\ \textit{Keywords:} Measured asymptotic expanders, Measured weak embeddings, Rigidity of Roe algebras, Coarse Baum-Connes conjecture, Quasi-locality.\\